- Legal Articles

 May 19, 2022|

-The commercial maritime law in the United Arab Emirates is regulated and enforced by Federal Law No. 26 of 1981 (Maritime Code).
-A brief snapshot of some key features of the Maritime Code are set out below, which have implications for maritime trade and commerce.
+Commercial Maritime Law in the United Arab Emirates is regulated and enforced by Federal Law No. 26 of 1981 (Maritime Code).
+A brief snapshot of some key features of the Maritime Code is set out below, which have implications for maritime trade and commerce.

 Registration of Vessels